Azure/azure-sdk-for-java/sdk/documentintelligence/azure-ai-documentintelligence/src/samples/README.md

 Getting started explained in detail [here][SDK_README_GETTING_STARTED].

 ## Examples
-The following sections provide code samples covering common scenario operations with the Azure AnalyzedDocument Intelligence client library.
+The following sections provide code samples covering common scenario operations with the Azure Document Intelligence client library.

-All of these samples need the endpoint to your AnalyzedDocument Intelligence resource ([instructions on how to get endpoint][get-endpoint-instructions]), and your AnalyzedDocument Intelligence API key ([instructions on how to get key][get-key-instructions]).
+All of these samples need the endpoint to your Document Intelligence resource ([instructions on how to get endpoint][get-endpoint-instructions]), and your Document Intelligence API key ([instructions on how to get key][get-key-instructions]).

 | **File Name**                                                                                                                                    | **Description**                                                                                                                  |
 |--------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------|